SelcukOzdemir23/SelcukOzdemir23/README.md

 ---

 ## 👋 About Me
-**Name:** Müşerref Selçuk Özdemir
+Müşerref Selçuk Özdemir
-**Brief Bio:** I graduated from Fırat University with 3.64 GPA and then I started my postgraduate education at Fırat University in the field of AI.
+I graduated from Fırat University with 3.64 GPA and then I started my postgraduate education at Fırat University in the field of AI.
 During the University education I als granted acess to the Erasmus+ project in Poland at WSTI two times!
 I spent time with researching and exploring the country and Europe in that period.
 I enjoy reading articles, writing new things and solve daily problems.
 > I'm currenctly interested in AI, Data Science, Data Visualization, AI Agents and Content Creating.
 You can reach me below:

 ---